StanleyGoldman/AzurePublishHelpers/Readme.md

-## AzurePublishHelpers for Azure 1.7 SDK
+## AzurePublishHelpers for Azure SDK 1.7

-Technologies
-MSBuild, Windows Azure, Visual Studio 2010
-Topics
-Windows Azure, ALM, Build & Deployment
-Last Updated
-12/5/2011
-License
-Apache License, Version 2.0
-View this sample online
-Introduction
+This project provides functionality to allow users to deploy web applications with the Azure 1.7 SDK through some CI means.
+It is a fork of the functionality and tutorial originally provided by Tom Hollander.

 Once you install the Windows Azure SDK on your development machine, it's easy to deploy your application to Windows Azure.
 However while this approach is fine for individual developers, project teams often prefer to build and deploy their code centrally on a build server.
 This improves the predictability of the build and deployment process, and also allows you to complete other tasks as a part of your build, such as running unit tests, deploying a database of versioning assemblies.